Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 If the URL structure for the new site will be different than the existing site’s, a team member may need to create a spreadsheet that includes all legacy URLs and their new destination.
 Here’s an example of how those entries might look:

-Website Testing
+Website testing

-Website Launch
+Website launch

 If you’ve ever been part of a web design project, you know that production timelines can be disrupted for a huge variety of reasons.
 When planning a web design workflow, especially with a client, it’s wise to overestimate the time needed for each step, so that if and when an unexpected obstacle arises, it’s less likely to postpone the launch date.
 It's also important to set up controls that determine when the next phase of web development can occur.

-Following are some of the issues teams might encounter during a website build:
+Below are some of the issues teams might encounter during a website build:

-Internal Review delays
+Internal review delays

 Because website development includes many moving parts, creative assets, and stakeholders, even the most conservative launch timelines tend to get pushed back.
 During iterative review, clients or stakeholders may change their business focus, bring in new people to oversee the project, or undergo a rebrand that affects how the website should look.
-That can cause the dreaded "scope creep" that pushes back the
+That can cause the dreaded "scope creep" that pushes back the project’s timeline.

 To stop a web design workflow from getting off track, it's helpful to have a complete record of previous agreements, communications, and kickoff notes directly alongside design assets like wireframes and design approvals, so initial plans can be compared to both iterative designs and the communication timelines around those designs.

-Simplify Asset and Design file sharing
+Simplify asset and design file sharing

 With Ziflow online proofing software, you can share an intake form with clients and internal teams, and they can use it to upload assets directly to your web design team— no more PDFs and other large files randomly arriving in email inboxes.
 All assets needed for initial wireframing is automatically gathered and stored in one place.